What Is Casino Bonus Hunting?

 Before going into the detail of bonus hunting, it is probably worth establishing what a casino bonus is in the first place.
 The industry tends to offer six different types of bonus.
 There are welcome bonuses, no-deposit promotions, time specific bonuses, high roller offers, bonuses that relate to specific games and, finally, device specific bonuses.
 What all of these bonuses really constitute are sales promotions of some kind.
 Essentially, a casino bonus is the online platform's way of attracting or retaining players.
 Sometimes, it will be to make themselves more eye catching to potential new gamblers than competitor sites.
 On the other hand, a bonus might be put in place to promote a new game that the casino has just launched in order to drum up interest in it.

 More often than not, a bonus will come in the form of additional credit to play with at the casino concerned, but this is by no means the only format.
-A bonus may also offer points which the casino uses to establish certain playing privileges like access to VIP services, for example.
 Then again, you might be offered a free spin or two at a slot or a turn at a gaming table in order to try it out.
 Whatever the type of bonus or its reward, the principle remains the same – to appeal to players.

 Why Bonus Hunt?